skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

      $ mkdir -p ~/.kube
      $ cp /path/to/kubeconfig ~/.kube/config

+   You can verify your credentials are setup correctly by running :code:`kubectl get pods`

 2. **[If using GPUs, not required for GKE clusters]** If your Kubernetes cluster has Nvidia GPUs, make sure you have the Nvidia device plugin installed (i.e., ``nvidia.com/gpu`` resource is available on each node).
 Additionally, you will need to label each node in your cluster with the GPU type.
 For example, a node with v100 GPUs must have a label :code:`skypilot.co/accelerators: v100`.
 We provide a convinience script that automatically detects GPU type and labels each node.
 You can run it with: